Table of Contents

 Customers with MPLS VPN services offered by service providers usually have the possibility to purchase multiple Classes of Service (CoS) to match their application.

-For example, a customer could purchase a Priority CoS for VoIP traffic, Mission Critical CoS for ERP traffic, and Best Effort CoS for normal traffic.
+For Example: A customer could purchase a Priority CoS for VoIP traffic, Mission Critical CoS for ERP traffic, and Best Effort CoS for normal traffic.
 In this case, DSCP is used to determine the traffic class so that the appropriate QoS settings can be applied to the packets.

 Quality of Service configuration requires time, effort, knowledge, and money, but it's worth the effort because critical applications such as VoIP must work 100% of the time, even if someone is downloading a large file or running an application update.